Dali & Cocky Prince

 Dali & Cocky Prince (Korean: 달리와 감자탕) is a 2021 South Korean television series starring Kim Min-jae, Park Gyu-young, Kwon Yul, Hwang Hee, and Yeonwoo.
 It is about the romance between a parvenu who lacks education, and the daughter of a prestigious family who tries to save a collapsed art museum.
 It aired on KBS2 from September 22 to November 11, 2021.

 Synopsis

 Visiting researcher Kim Dali meets restaurateur Jin Moo-hak in a case of mistaken identity in the Netherlands.
 When her father dies, Dali returns home to take over management of her family's struggling art museum.
-Moo-hak is a major creditor to the art museum, and they meet again unexpectedly when he arrives to collect on his debts.
+Moo-hak is a major creditor of the art museum, and they meet again unexpectedly when he arrives to collect his debts.
 Gradually, Moo-hak realizes that he wants to turn the museum's fortunes around to help Dali rather than solely get his money back.